 This grade of Delrin contains 20% PTFE fibers.
 This gives its exceptional rigidity, strength, and durability.
 It is a component approved by the US Navy for use in submarine parts.
 This Delrin variant is useful for fast-moving parts which function in high-stress level environments.

-All grades of Delrin have excellent machinability, which makes Delrin a great choice as a material for rapid prototyping.
+All grades of Delrin have excellent machinability, which makes it a great choice as a material for rapid prototyping.
 However, they all have different material features which make them suitable for use in individual applications.
 At RapidDirect, we are experts at machining pom material and can advise you on what grade of Delrin to use based on your specific use case.

 We also have a large variety of other machining materials, which you can be advised to use in cases where Delrin plastic is not the best choice.
 Do you want the best machining service?
 Contact RapidDirect today to get a quote.

 Applications of Delrin in Rapid Prototyping

-Delrin material has applications in a large variety of industries, including the following
+Delrin material has applications in a large variety of industries.
+Read on.

 · Automobile Industry

 Delrin plastic is a popular component in the automotive industry to manufacture parts such as gears for windows and windshield wipers.
-The excellent load-bearing capacity of Delrin makes it suitable for such applications.
-Delrin is also a popular component of grills, gas caps, and seatbelt hardware.
+Its excellent load-bearing capacity makes it suitable for such applications.
+It is also a popular component of grills, gas caps, and seatbelt hardware.

 · Industrial Equipment

-Delrin plastic also has been used in manufacturing gears, bearings, fan blades, farm equipment, as well as many other industrial components.
+Delrin is suitable in manufacturing gears, bearings, fan blades, farm equipment, as well as many other industrial components.

 · Consumer Appliances

-Delrin parts are present on a wide array of consumer goods.
-Delrin plastic is a raw material for manufacturing handles of appliances, clips, zippers, valves, etc.
+Delrin parts are present on a wide array of consumer goods, like handles of appliances, clips, zippers, valves, etc.

 · Electrical Appliances